-Installation Into an Existing Eclipse Instance via Update Site https://updates.musicprocessing.net/
+Installation Into an Existing Eclipse Instance via Update Site

 Please skip this section if you already installed the stand-alone version in the previous step.
 If you already have a version of Eclipse installed, the MPS plugins can installed into your existing Eclipse installation.
-In your existing Eclipse instance, navigate to Help \rightarrow Install New Software and enter the following update site URL:
+In your existing Eclipse instance, navigate to $\mathbf{Help} \rightarrow \mathbf{Install\ New\ Software}$ and enter the following update site URL: